College of California

 The College of California was a private college in Oakland, California.
-It is a predecessor of the public University of California system.
-It was established in 1853 as the Contra Costa Academy.
-In 1868, it merged with the nascent Agricultural, Mining, and Mechanical Arts College to form what became the University of California.
+It was the functional predecessor of the public University of California, and the site of its first campus.
+It was established in 1853, and initially known as the Contra Costa Academy.
+In 1868, the College agreed to merge with the public Agricultural, Mining, and Mechanical Arts College, which had been created by the state to take advantage of the Morrill Land-Grant Act.
+However, the private and public colleges ended up contributing assets and objectives to the new public university, which was formed as a new entity and was not an actual merger.